lyingjumpkick/projects/README.md

 # projects
-small collection of projects I've worked on
+This is a small collection of projects I've worked on.
+I'll be adding more in the future.